-Why You Should Create a Preventive Maintenance Checklist
+Why You Should Create a PPM Maintenance Checklist

 Preventive maintenance, when applied properly, involves a series of procedures that help to ensure the long-term health of your equipment.
 When executed correctly, this sort of practice can have a substantial impact on the longevity and efficiency of your equipment.
-More importantly, it can reduce operating costs by extending the time between overhauls (when the most expensive parts are replaced).
+More importantly, PPM maintenance checklist can reduce operating costs by extending the time between overhauls (when the most expensive parts are replaced).

 Preventive maintenance is vital to the success of your business and has many advantages.
-The biggest benefit of using PPM checklist is keeping your business running smoothly.
-It's the most effective way to avoid costly and time-consuming equipment failures; downtime, employee absenteeism, and low productivity while increasing employee morale and the efficiency of business operations.
+The biggest benefit of using PPM maintenance checklist is keeping your business running smoothly.
+It's the most effective way to avoid costly and time-consuming equipment failures and downtime, employee absenteeism, and low productivity while increasing employee morale and the efficiency of business operations.

 PM checklists identify and fix problems before they become larger issues.
 When you create a preventive maintenance schedule, you are advising yourself to inspect your assets at regular intervals.
 If the asset is working properly, it will be annotated on the checklist.
 However, if it’s not working as intended and needs some attention, the item will be noted as such and added to a maintenance to-do list for follow up.